cesarjorgemartinez/build-virtual-machines-environment/README.md

 - **control-cloud-init.service**: By default the cloud-init units are enabled.
 But if the Virtual Machine boots inside *VirtualBox* or *VMware*, then disable the cloud-init units.
 - **guest-vmtools.service**: If the Virtual Machine boots inside *VirtualBox* then install its *GuestTools* disabling others.
 Same behavihour for *VMware* and *OpenStack*.

 For now you can only build an image of **CentOS 7 minimum**, ideal to work as servers in *Cloud*, *traditional* or *development* environments, and is very useful to work with **Docker**, because the size of the image created is very small.
 This image is builded with a *Linux* admin account provided as parameter at the time of build.
-The cloud-init use other account (not created because the cloud-init do this work) that by default is *cloud-user*.
-In the future this will be changed, provided as a parameter.
+The cloud-init use other account provided as optional parameter at the time of build (not created because the cloud-init do this work at the first boot of the virtual machine) that by default is *cloud-user*.

 To work with this software you need **Windows 64 bits** and **CygWin 64 bits** to use **Linux-Bash** commands.